ibm-cloud-docs/containers/vpc_lbaas.md

 VPC load balancer names are formatted as `kube-<cluster_ID>-<kubernetes_lb_service_UID>` by default.
 When a cluster is deleted, this name format specifies the associated load balancers that are then also deleted.
 To make sure that your load balancer is not deleted when you delete a cluster, include the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name` annotation in your `LoadBalancer` service definition to give your load balancer a unique name.
-The load balancer name must be unique within your VPC, and can include only lowercase alphanumeric characters and dashes (`-`).
+The load balancer name must be unique within your VPC, and can include only lowercase alphanumeric characters and hyphes (`-`).
 The annotation can be applied to all VPC load balancer types.

 You are responsible for deleting persistent VPC load balancers when they are no longer needed.
 To delete a persistent VPC load balancer, delete the Kubernetes `LoadBalancer` service definition that the VPC load balancer is associated with.